-Our Joint Development and License Agreement with Sorrento Therapeutics, Inc., or Sorrento, expired in December 2017.
-During our exclusive term, no joint taNK product candidates were identified for development.
-Although we have been free to independently pursue HER2Neu, CSPG4, CD33, CD123, GD2 and other specified antibodies during the Sorrento exclusive term and are now free to independently pursue all antibodies, we are reliant on third parties for such antibodies on which to base our taNK, haNK and t-haNK product candidates.
+While we are free to pursue all antibodies, we are reliant on third parties and affiliates for such antibodies on which to base our taNK, haNK and t-haNK product candidates.
 We do not know if we can obtain such antibodies from third parties on commercially reasonable terms and such reliance on third parties may delay our development and increase the associated development costs.

-We have also entered into collaborations with affiliates of NantWorks, LLC, or NantWorks, to provide us with access to their database of genomic, transcriptomic and proteomic information collected from a broad array of tumor cell and peripheral blood samples.
+We have also entered into collaborations with affiliates of NantWorks to provide us with access to their database of genomic, transcriptomic and proteomic information collected from a broad array of tumor cell and peripheral blood samples.
 Our rights to use the database are non-exclusive and are governed by agreements cancelable with 90 days' notice, and we therefore cannot guarantee that we would ultimately have any competitive advantage based on our use of this technology.
 The database also may not be able to identify novel tumor-associated antigens that are targetable with our technology and the genetic and proteomic analysis capability may not be effective as a companion diagnostic to guide therapeutic treatments.